mohamuhsin/rock-paper-scissors/README.md

 #6 Test the function by calling it multiple times and printing the results to the console.

 You can delete this when you know your function works.

+#7 Now it’s time to determine a winner.

+Create a function named determineWinner that takes two parameters named userChoice and computerChoice.
+This function will compare the two choices played and then return if the human player won, lost, or tied.

+Let’s deal with the tie condition first.
+Within the determineWinner() function, write an if statement that checks if the userChoice parameter equals the computerChoice parameter.
+If so, return a string that the game was a tie.